fpert041/DFO/README.md

 -- set sustom fitness function (you can also do this at the start by passing in a function into the DFO constructor)

-`setNeighbourTopology(NeighbouringTopologyType nt); // set the neighbouring topology`
+`setNeighbourTopology(NeighbouringTopologyType nt);`

 -- set the neighbouring topology that DFO uses to connect flies (defaults is DFO::RING topolgy), but can be set to DFO::RANDOM

+`setDtRandMode(DtRanMode drm)`

+-- set the type of randomness governing the disturbance (defaults is DFO::UNI = uniform), but can be set to DFO::GAUSS

  - - -